gbv/paia/paia.md

 for instance a random number.
 The local identifier SHOULD only contain digits and simple letters (a-z, A-Z).

-Messages can be read and deleted with PAIA core method [messages].
+Messages can be read and deleted with PAIA core methods [messages] and [delete messages].

 ## Conditions and confirmations